abwilliamss/AIAcademy-capstone/README.md

 Data Understanding and Analysis

-  Source of data:
+  Sources of data:
-  Data was collected from
+  Data used was collected from imdb.com, the-numbers.com, themoviedb.org

   Description of data
+  IMDB Data consists of

   Three visualizations (the same visualizations presented in the slides and notebook)